wybiral/torgo/README.md

 ## "Hello world" ephemeral hidden service

-This program will generate a random
+This program will generate a random onion address and route a local "Hello world" response server to that hidden service.
+The service is ephemeral so that no directory or configuration changes are required and it stops serving once the process has been ended.

 ```go
 package main